trailblazer/reform/README.md

 Check out [@gogogarret](https://twitter.com/GoGoGarrett/)'s [sample Rails app](https://github.com/gogogarrett/reform_example) using Reform.

-Rails and Reform work out-of-the-box.
-If you're using Rails but for some reason wanna use the pure reform, `require reform/form`, only.
+Rails and Reform work together out-of-the-box.

+However, you should know about two things.

+1. In case you explicitely _don't_ want to have automatic support for `ActiveRecord` and form builder: `require reform/form`, only.
+2. In some setups around Rails 4 the `Form::ActiveRecord` module is not loaded properly, usually triggering a `NoMethodError` saying "undefined method `model'".
+If that happened to you, `require 'reform/rails'` manually at the bottom of your `config/application.rb`.

 ## ActiveRecord Compatibility